absolute-quantum/cats-blender-plugin/README.md

     - Press the "Merge Armatures" button -> Done!

 ##### Attach Mesh to Armature
-- Attaches the selected mesh into the selected armature.
+- Attaches the selected mesh to the selected armature.
 - **How to use:**
     - Move the mesh to the desired position
         - You can use Move, Scale and Rotate